ynoh01/DataAnalysis/ConstructionSpendingAnalysis/readme.txt

 This is my data analysis on Public vs. Private Construction Spending data.
-Check out the slides .pdf file and link to presentation!
+Check out the slides .pdf file and video link to presentation!
+**video link will be uploaded on 9/19